| |

 Rainwater Harvesting (Back to Top)

-New Zealand customers have identified Water Guard NZ Ltd's products as being one of the highest quality available, very reliable and great value for money.
+New Zealand customers have identified UV Water Systems Ltd's products as being one of the highest quality available, very reliable and great value for money.
 Growing demand has driven the need for a separate Sales, Marketing and Distribution channel for NZ and the Pacific Islands.
-Water Guard NZ Ltd has a nationwide sales and service network to ensure excellent after sales service and quality installations.
+UV Water Systems Ltd has a nationwide sales and service network to ensure excellent after sales service and quality installations.
 The manufacturer is enlarging their production facilities in Tauranga, as they are increasing development of new products for NZ, Australia, Europe and the USA.

 Greywater Recycling (Back to Top)